Rendezvous 24

-Rendezvous 24 is a 1946 American drama film directed by James Tinling and written by Aubrey Wisberg.
+Rendezvous 24 is a 1946 American war film directed by James Tinling and written by Aubrey Wisberg.
 The film stars William Gargan, Maria Palmer, Patrick O'Moore, Herman Bing, Kay Connors and Kurt Katch.
 The film was released on May 6, 1946, by 20th Century Fox.

 Plot

 Following World War II a group of unrepentant German scientists scheme to detonate a radio-controlled explosion of an atomic bomb in Paris.